ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting_2.md

 To simplify the installation process, I have prepared a script that installs everything with a single command.

-**The analysis will take about 20 to 30 minutes (or even longer).
+**The process will take about 20 to 30 minutes (or even longer).
 During this time, please make sure that your network connection is not interrupted by a screensaver or other power-saving settings.**

 4. Enter the following command